nicklalone/CIST_2500/09_Inferencing_Multi_Variances/day1-2.md

 ### <a id="unkno-1"></a>

 > A business owner is in the process of deciding whether or not to invest in a new factory that refines oil in order to meet the high demand for that commodity.
 A test showed that the old factor refines oil at a mean rate of 3.1L per second at a std of 1.0 using a sample size of 40.
 The new factor was measured to refine oil at a mean rate of 3.8L per second at a standard deviation of 1.5 using sample size of 36.

-Determine if there is any major difference at the 10% significance level.
+* Determine if there is any major difference at the 10% significance level.

 ## <a id="inf2pop"></a>Inferences about two populations with only proportions

+So much like the other chapters, we have run in to the issue of only having proportion data.

 ### <a id="inf2pop-1"></a>

-> Company XYZ manufactures laptops.
-For quality control, two sets of laptops were tested.
-In the first group.
-32 out of 800 were found to contain some sort of defect.
-In the second group, 30 out of 500 were found to have a defect.
-Is the difference between the two groups significant?
+> Quantum Computing relies on the use of helium 3 and as such, requires specialized cables produced by only one company in the world.
+There has been a recent rash of issues in and around quality control.
+The company, Coax in Japan has 2 different manufacturing processes it is trying to test.
+They are concerned about efficacy and QA and just want to know if there is a difference.
+In the first process.
+32 out of 800 cables were found to contain some sort of defect.
+In the second group, 30 out of 500 cables were found to have a defect.

+* Is the difference between the two groups significant?
 Use 95%.

 ## <a id="matsampt"></a>Matched Sample t-tests

-### <a id="matsampt-1"></a> Problem 1 -
+### <a id="matsampt-1"></a> Problem 1 - Weight Loss

 > A study was conducted to determine the effectiveness of a weight loss program.
 The table below shows the before and after weights of 10 subjects in the program.
 Is this program effective for reducing weight?
 95% CI/MoE.